charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

     </tr>
 </table>

-The numbers tell more or less the same story as with Titan Breach.
+The numbers tell more or less the same story as we saw above for Titan Breach.

 | Land                  | T4   | ≥ T4.5 | ≥ T5   | ≥ T5.5 |
 |:----------------------|:----:|:------:|:------:|:------:|